 Professional Judgment Process and Appeals

-Federal regulations provide financial aid administrators with the authority to use their discretion or professional judgment to adjust, on a case-by-case basis, with sufficient documentation, the data elements used on the Free Application for Federal Student Aid (FAFSA) that impact the estimated family contribution (EFC) to better reflect a family’s ability to pay for college.
+Federal regulations provide financial aid administrators with the authority to use their discretion or professional judgment to adjust, on a case-by-case basis, with sufficient documentation, the data elements used on the Free Application for Federal Student Aid (FAFSA) that impact federal student aid eligibility, to better reflect a family’s ability to pay for college.
 Professional Judgement can also be utilized to change dependency status and/or cost of attendance.

 Special Circumstances: